 How do you prove fault for a parking lot accident?
 The same Illinois Rules of Evidence apply to parking lot accidents as to any car accident.
-The direct testimony of the participants to the accident, the testimony of eye witnesses and the physical evidence are all helpful in establishing fault for the accident.
+The direct testimony of the participants to the accident, the testimony of eye witnesses and the physical evidence are all helpful in establishing the accused for the accident.

 Parking lot accidents often involve another piece of evidence not available to other auto accidents and that is the existence of videotape of the accident.
-If your accident occurred in a Walmart parking lot for example, there may very well be videotape on Walmart’s security cameras.
+If your accident occurred in a Walmart parking lot for example, there may very well be a videotape proof on Walmart’s security cameras.

 The problem is that in most cases, Walmart or Target etc. will not provide you access to the videotape without a subpoena.
-A subpoena is basically a legal and binding request that the store turn over the video.
+A subpoena is basically a legal and binding request that the store needs to cooperate and turn over the video.
 And you cannot serve a subpoena without having filed a lawsuit first.
 Most people don’t want to file a lawsuit especially if there are minor damages.
 So what do you do?